 In contrast, the typical mid cervical vertebrae C3, C4, and C5 exhibit slightly lower IoU and Dice and higher HD95 compared to C1, C2, and C7.
 These vertebrae share more homogeneous morphology, with similar body size and bifid spinous processes, and their spinous processes are frequently obscured by the vertebral bodies in coronal projections.
 This combination of structural similarity and occlusion reduces the availability of distinct visual cues and explains the modest drop in performance and increased boundary ambiguity.
 C6 performs marginally better than C3--C5 and approaches the accuracy of C1 and C7, indicating that the model remains stable toward the lower cervical region.

 Qualitative examples in Figure \ref{fig:seg_qualitative_results} illustrate these trends.
-The proposed Densenet121-Unet produces more compact and anatomically plausible masks than the comparison models, especially around overlapping vertebral structures.
+The proposed DenseNet121-Unet produces more compact and anatomically plausible masks than the comparison models, especially around overlapping vertebral structures.
 At the same time, all methods struggle to fully capture the spinous processes of the mid cervical vertebrae in the coronal view, consistent with the higher HD95 values reported in Table \ref{tab:vertebra_seg_performance}.
-Given that our downstream task relies on accurate vertebra centered cropping rather than exact subvoxel boundary placement, these residual boundary errors are acceptable, while the observed volumetric consistency across C1--C7 confirms the suitability of DenseNet121\_Unet for multi label cervical vertebra segmentation.
+Given that our downstream task relies on accurate vertebra-centered cropping rather than exact subvoxel boundary placement, these residual boundary errors are acceptable, while the observed volumetric consistency across C1--C7 confirms the suitability of DenseNet121\_Unet for multi-label cervical vertebra segmentation.